 A tie was no better than a loss for Gable.
 And the 18-18 result at Rec Hall put his paranoia for the Big Ten title at a fever pitch.
 It forced Gable into something previously unthinkable - burning a redshirt.
 Bill Zadick, a future NCAA champ, was bumped out of the Hawk's lineup.
 Troy Steiner cut from 150 down to 134 during the season to match up with Kolat.
 Terry Steiner bumped up to 150 to wrestle Sunderland.
 And, most surprising of all, Lincoln McIlravy, a true frosh phenom slated to redshirt until that December tie, was inserted at 142 to go against Russ Hughes.

-Gable's lineup juggling worked, but just barely.
-Iowa won its 20th straight Big Ten title in 1993, besting Penn State by 4.5 team points (with Troy Steiner beating Kolat in OT in the 134lb final) - the closest Big Ten team race in history (until 2011, when Penn State beat Iowa by 1 point).
+Gable's lineup juggling worked, but only just barely.
+Iowa won its 20th straight Big Ten title in 1993, besting Penn State by 4.5 team points (with Troy Steiner beating Kolat in OT in the 134lb final) - the closest modern Big Ten team race in history (until 2011, when Penn State beat Iowa by 1 point).
 And Iowa won the NCAA title two weeks later, outpacing Penn State again (who finished 2nd, again).

 Cary Kolat beat Troy Steiner in the NCAA semi-finals, 8-4, but lost the final.
 McIlravy won an NCAA title, beating Gerry Abas in a wild 16-15 match.
 That's the one everyone remembers.
 But the 150 lb championship match that followed it was even more heartbreaking.
 Troy Sunderland went into the 3rd period with a 5-2 lead over Terry Steiner, and lost on a (controversial) last second takedown and back exposure, 8-7.